H o w t o W r i t e a n I n t r o d u c t i o n P a r a g r a p h

 Here is a sample funnel intro paragraph:

 During the Great Depression of the 1930s, thousands of Americans lost their jobs and their homes when farms and businesses failed and unemployment and poverty exploded.
 As a result, many were “set adrift” to wander and to seek work in strange places.
 This rootlessness created a jarring contrast to the ideal of the American Dream that so many Americans had been led to believe was within everybody’s reach: that hard work is the only path to financial stability.
 In The Grapes of Wrath, John Steinbeck creates characters who are wary of any emotional relationship and are reluctant to make connections to any person or place.
 The novel illustrates the emotions, hopes, and disappointments of these characters who opt out of the dream of owning property and being a member of a community because of the miseries that they suffer every day.
-In The Grapes of Wrath, Steinbeck uses the emptiness of the Okies’ lives to show the American Dream to be nothing more than a myth that is impossible to achieve.
+In The Grapes of Wrath, Steinbeck equates the Okies’ happieness to their ability to maintain material possessions to suggest that the American Dream to be nothing more than a myth that is impossible to achieve.